visgl/luma.gl/docs/api-reference/shadertools/modules/picking.md

-# Core Shader Modules

-## picking
+# picking (Shader Module)

-Provides support for color-coding-based picking.
+Provides support for color-based picking.

+Color based picking lets the application draw each primitive with a picking color that can later be used to retrieve the index of this specific primitive.

 In particular, supports picking a specific instance in an instanced draw call.

-Color based picking lets the application draw a primitive with a color that can later be used to index this specific primitive.

-### Usage
+## Usage

 In your vertex shader, your inform the picking module what object we are currently rendering by supplying a picking color, perhaps from an attribute.